How Executive Leaders Build Trust

 Communication Trust Builder #2: Energy

 Demonstrating personal excitement.
 An executive leader's positive emotions and mood are contagious.
-Research has demonstrated that leadership communication that enables followers to experience positive emotions results in enhanced happiness and well-being.
-In return, the enhanced positive emotions of followers increase employee motivation, cooperation, and support for change.
+Research has shown that leadership communication that enables followers to experience positive emotions enhances happiness and well-being.
+In return, the improved positive emotions of followers increase employee motivation, cooperation, and support for change.

 Communication Trust Builder #3: Support

-Providing encouragement, reassurance, listening, and sharing feelings are ways executive leaders demonstrate support.
-Research has found that when individuals receive help, they are more receptive and show greater willingness to cooperate with change.
+Executive leaders demonstrate support by providing encouragement, reassurance, listening, and sharing feelings.
+Research has found that when individuals receive help, they are more receptive and willing to cooperate with change.

 How to be a trustworthy leader